codemmmmm/file_indexer_searcher/README.md

 * Download and change to the directory.
 * Run the install script `sudo python3 install.py`.
 Python 3 is required.
 * The directory may now be deleted.
+* Some python libraries might be missing.
+Install the missing ones by running e.g. `pip install pyyaml'.

 The database and log path are saved in `/var/lib/file_index_search/config.yaml`.